 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Carrington College, Reno, see our tuition and fees and room and board pages.

-The student loan default rate at Carrington College, Reno is 12.2%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Carrington College, Reno is 4.6%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Carrington College, Reno are given below.